 Step 3 – Give your flowers and leaves some detail

-Using a thin black pen (I used a FABER-CASTELL Artist Pen in Size S) I started drawing shapes, doodles, details, curlies and whatnot on my watercolor card.
+Using a thin black pen (I used a FABER-CASTELL Artist Pen in Size S) I started drawing shapes, doodles, details, curlies, and whatnot on my watercolor card.

 Simply let your mind wander and your creativity will do the job!

-Tell me, when did you paint with watercolors the last time?
+When did you paint with watercolors the last time?

 Find other super creative & fun Card Making Projects HERE – I think you might like them!